-When sending the \texttt{Monitored} cookie back to the server, the browser builds its corresponding \texttt{Monitored} report, including an HMAC produced with the generated key for that site, and attaches it to the request (steps B.1-B.3).
+When sending the \texttt{Monitored} cookie back to the server, the browser builds its corresponding \texttt{Monitored} report, including an HMAC produced with the browser's key for that site, and attaches it to the request (steps B.1-B.3).
 Upon receipt, the server decrypts the \texttt{Monitored} message with its secret key (B.4), validates that it is the correct message for the received cookie (B.5), and verifies the HMAC using the key stored in the \texttt{Monitored} attribute (B.6).
-If the cookie was stolen by a malicious extension, the HMAC verification would fail as \adv would not know the browser's key (as long as the browser is itself trusted -- recall Section \ref{sec:threat_model}).
+If the cookie was stolen extension, the HMAC verification would fail as \adv would not know the browser's key (as long as the browser is itself trusted -- recall Section \ref{sec:threat_model}).
 Similarly, attempts to change the server-defined \texttt{Monitored} message would cause the decryption/validation to fail.
 As a result, \texttt{Monitored} cookies can only be used by the legitimate browser.

 As detection relies on the symmetric key sent to the server in the initial request, the key can only be sent over secure (HTTPS) channels.
 This ensures the key is always encrypted and inaccessible to \adv over the network.
-Otherwise, if the key was not encrypted \adv could steal it to forge authenticated \texttt{Monitored} reports and use stolen \texttt{Monitored} cookies.
-However, once established, \texttt{Monitored} cookies can be sent over secure and insecure channels as the key in the \texttt{Monitored} attribute is always encrypted by the server's key.
+Otherwise, if not encrypted \adv could steal the key, forge authenticated \texttt{Monitored} reports, and use stolen \texttt{Monitored} cookies.
+However, \texttt{Monitored} cookies themselves can be sent over any channel as the \texttt{Monitored} attribute is always encrypted.

 By design, \texttt{Monitored} cookies are editable.
 As such, the browser logs all changes made to \texttt{Monitored} cookies.
 This \texttt{changelog} allows the server to validate these changes and take action accordingly (depending on the server's policy).
 While the \texttt{changelog} stores all changes made to the cookie, it only exists while the cookie exists.
 Therefore, if \adv (in the form of an extension) deleted the cookie and made a new cookie shadowing the original \cite{squarcina2023cookie} except for \adv intended changes, these changes would not be logged as no \texttt{changelog} exists at this point.
 Similarly, only edits made through the Cookie Monster are logged thus changes made directly to cookie headers are not.
 Therefore, when sending the \texttt{Monitored} report to the server, \acroc includes the current value of the cookie's attributes (i.e. its current settings) as well as the \texttt{changelog}.
 By comparing these current settings to some expected value, the server can detect changes that do not appear in the \texttt{changelog}.
 The server-authenticated \texttt{Monitored} attribute can store the expected settings if needed.
 Finally, \acroc also adds a timestamp in the report to prevent replay attacks.
 As stated above, the entire report is authenticated and sent to the server alongside the \texttt{Monitored} cookie.